-3 SynchroLock
+SynchroLock

-The SynchroLock button turns the SynchroLock clocking system On and Off.
 SynchroLock is Lynx's proprietary technology for attenuating jitter on clock inputs and providing a stable clock for all digital signals passed through the Hilo.

-The progress bar to the right of the SynchroLock button displays the various lock stages of SynchroLock and can show the following indicators:
+The SynchroLock section shows the current status of SynchroLock on the Hilo 2 and displays the lock stages of SynchroLock and can show the following indicators:

 Working: In this state SynchroLock is analyzing the input clock signal and making adjustments to frequency and phase.
-This process typically takes one to two minutes to complete.
-The progress bar shows percentage remaining towards final lock: When phase lock has been achieved, the Yellow "Working" indicator changes to the green "Locked" indication.
+Hilo 2 features the new 2nd generation of Synchrolock technology with dramatically faster lock times.
+The original Synchrolock process typically took one to two minutes to complete.
+Synchrolock2 achieves the same result in under 5 seconds.
+When phase lock has been achieved, the Yellow "Working" indicator changes to "Locked".

 Locked: Indicates the SynchroLock system has achieved final lock to an incoming clock signal.
 This indicator will also appear when the SYNC SOURCE is set to "Internal".

 Range: Indicates that the selected external clock source is not within the SynchroLock lock range.